 In 2002, the Gardens suffered two major arsons destroying the Alaskan Cabin (which contained historical works and statuary) and the Service Building, burning all tools and much machinery.
 The decision was made to go forward in continuing to maintain and develop the Gardens.

-In 2014, a new Board Member, John Leinweber, began spearheading a serious plan to rejuvenate the Gardens and actively recruited 9 new Board Members to assist in these efforts.
+In 2014, John Leinweber, a new Board Member at the time, began spearheading a serious plan to rejuvenate the Gardens and actively recruited new Board Members to assist in these efforts.
 Through his leadership, the Gardens have had hundreds of thousands of dollars of capital improvements in the past 5 years, have employed over 10 individuals and have recruited several volunteers who are dedicated to the Gardens.

 In 2015, our name changed to Friendship Botanic Gardens.
-We are proud of our many achievements in the last four years as our new Board undertakes a major rejuvenation of the Gardens by working with local government, community businesses, and community leaders to make the Gardens a premier destination point once again and bring them back to their former brilliance.
+We are proud of our many achievements as our new Board undertakes a major rejuvenation by working with local government, community businesses and community leaders to make the Gardens a premier destination point.